rpm-software-management/rpm/CONTRIBUTING.md

 ### Indentation

-RPM uses 8-space tabs.
+RPM code uses 8-space tabs.
 Indentation is 4 spaces, with each group of 8 or more leading spaces replaced by a tab.
 If in doubt, 'indent -kr' generally produces acceptable formatting.

 In Vim, this can be achieved with